NonMacAliyun/Apple_Document_Translation/Dispatch Queues.md

 Even if you implement a garbage-collected application, you must still retain and release your dispatch queues and other dispatch objects.
 Grand Central Dispatch does not support the garbage collection model for reclaiming memory.

-### Storing Custom Context Information with a Queue
+### Storing Custom Context Information with a Queue（）

 All dispatch objects (including dispatch queues) allow you to associate custom context data with the object.
 To set and get this data on a given object, you use the `dispatch_set_context` and`dispatch_get_context` functions.
 The system does not use your custom data in any way, and it is up to you to both allocate and deallocate the data at the appropriate times.